Japanese Antique Kasuri Fabric Scarf Indigo Blue

 Antique Japanese Kurume Kasuri Fabric Boro Scarf

-This beautiful lightweight indigo patterned scarf has been made from antique Japanese woven momen fabric called Kurume Kasuri, which was used for making kimonos and yukatas.
+This beautiful lightweight indigo blue patterned scarf has been made from antique Japanese woven momen fabric called Kurume Kasuri, which was used for making kimonos and yukatas.
 It has an original fabric Boro patch and the ends have been hemmed.

 Please note - this is antique fabric, as such it has areas of natural colour shading or discolouration variations due to its indigo dyeing process and age.
 It has one small coloured spot as well as a Boro patch.